doordeck/docs/docs/cloud-api/platform/add-cors-domain.md

 # Add CORS Domain

 :::warning
-This endpoint is only available to users with Doordeck issued auth tokens.
+This endpoint is only available to users with Sentry Interactive issued auth tokens.
 :::

-Adds a domain to the list of permitted CORS domains to allow webapps to call Doordeck APIs directly.
+Adds a domain to the list of permitted CORS domains to allow webapps to call Sentry Interactive APIs directly.

 ### HTTP Request